tederer/masterarbeit/HowToPutAnOverlayOnTopOfRootFileSystem/README.md

     └─sda4   8:4    0  7.1G  0 part
     sr0     11:0    1 1024M  0 rom

-The following screenshot contains shows the manual partition configuration in the Debian installation menu.
+The following screenshot shows the manual partition configuration in the Debian installation menu.
 The additional partition is the one called "overlay".

 ![](partition_setup_with_partition_for_overlay.jpg)